 It’s 11am on a work day but of course you’d rather be at the beach Kylie Jenner just posted from, sporting a brand new line of sunglasses.

-Influencer marketing is exactly as it sounds.
-It involves endorsements and product placement from influential people and organisations that have a social influence in a particular field to amplify your brand’s message to a larger audience.
+Influencer marketing involves endorsements and product placement from influential people and organisations that have a social influence in a particular field to amplify your brand’s message to a larger audience.

 The influencer marketing strategy has grown increasingly popular as consumers are placing more trust in celebrity or influencer opinions as they find it more authentic than corporate advertising.